 We’ll be in Paris soon, and I’m already daydreaming about what we’ll do while we’re there… First off, I’m trying really hard to look upon the whole flying process as positively as possible.
 I can sit for 8 hours without a whole lot of trouble – I’ve done it at work for decades, so being on an airplane isn’t that big an adjustment.
 I can hold hands with Belovedest, relax, and listen to music or some of my favorite apps on my phone.
-I’ve recently downloaded Insight Timer, which has dozens of guided meditations that are grand for relaxing… and then I can switch to Moz, which is just one long soundtrack of thunderstorms.
+I’ve recently downloaded Insight Timer, which has dozens of guided meditations that are grand for relaxing… and then I can switch to one of the many apps that is just one long soundtrack of thunderstorms.
 A bottle of water, some skin serum, and I’m good for the night!

 The last two dozens times I’ve flown, I’ve worn my black argyle cardigan, so this time I’m NOT wearing it.
 This cardigan will be great if, in fact, the weather takes a turn for the pleasant, and if it’s cold, I will be able to snuggle myself silly.
 My Julie Egli scarf that I got over the holidays is so amazingly beautiful, I know I’ll wear it a lot in Paris.
 My cross-body bag will probably be tucked into my briefcase for the trip…

 When we arrive, we’ll head to out hotel across from the Pantheon!
 Depending on timing, we’ll either ditch our luggage and go out for breakfast, or head straight to our room and change clothes, because we’ve got a really busy first day planned.

 We’ll catch the train to St. Denis to visit the Cathedral.
 It’s chock full of French history (it was the burial place for many French kings), and it’s considered to be the first truly Gothic structure.
 I can’t believe that we’ve never been there before.